 Classical Athens was a powerful city-state that emerged in conjunction with the port of Piraeus.
 It is commonly known as the cradle of Western civilization and the birthplace of democracy, largely because of its cultural and political impact on the European continent.

-Nowadays, Athens is a large cosmopolitan metropolis a middle eastern vibe.
-At least that’s what I think, because I have been in the Middle East yet, but it makes sense because it is close by.
+Nowadays, Athens is a large cosmopolitan metropolis with a middle eastern vibe.
+At least that’s what I think, because I haven’t been in the Middle East yet, but it makes sense because it is close by.

 In this travel review I’m going to talk about: